 - A book about Native American games.

-- The only materials you supply are markers, yarn and scissors.
+- The only materials you supply are markers and scissors.

 For groups larger than 25, simply add extra stick dice sets and sea grass on to your order (see below).

 Content Standard 1A: Students understand family life in various places long ago.
 (K-4)